another walk in the fields

 Dupondius of Trajan reverse.

 I had a good clear signal, the type that usually tells me I have an item with some copper content.
 About 5 inches down at the end of the clod that I pulled out was a little slither of green.
 As I pulled at this green edge it fell away to reveal a perfect bust of Trajan, and it was stunningly clear as you can see by the pictures.
 This is the first time that I have actually given a shout of joy at finding something whilst detecting.
 Even more surprising was the condition of the reverse, the detail was just breathtaking.
 I’m glad my friend was there to share in the moment, it’s one of those firsts that I definitely won’t forget.
 For those that follow my detecting journey on instagram you will have noticed that I have milked this find a little bit, but who wouldn’t.
 I know Roman coins are pretty common finds, but in this condition and with that beautiful green patina, not often.
+You can now view the specifics for this coin on the Portable Antiquities Scheme link at the bottom of this post.

 The next weekend I only had the Saturday on which to detect due to other commitments.
 In all I had a good mixture of stuff that included coins, buttons, a few medieval bits, a big but broken crotal bell and a possible medieval pin head.
 So on the metal front things had gone pretty well I think, but it wasn’t just metal Items that I was picking up.
 Had the field walk gone ahead, then the purpose of it would have been much like the last one which was to look for finds on the surface, like pottery and tile fragments, evidence of the past.